-In “Remote Learning Strategy #1: Classroom Discussion,” I highlighted a popular strategy for remote teachers.
+In “Virtual Learning Strategy #1: Classroom Discussion,” I highlighted a popular strategy for virtual teachers.
 Yet classroom discussion does not reign supreme.
 It is not the sole high-effect size instructional strategy teachers are relying on.
-In this blog entry, we’ll explore another strategy that has garnered attention.
+In this blog entry, we’ll explore another strategy that has garnered attention for your distant learners.

 Weston Kieschnick’s Blended Approach

-In his approachable book, BOLD Schools, author Weston Kieschnick (@Wes_Kieschnick) lays out a simple plan.
-In that plan, he discusses how to blend a high-effect size strategy with a digital tool.
+In his approachable book, BOLD Schools, author Weston Kieschnick (@Wes_Kieschnick) lays out a simple plan that blends a high-effect size strategy with a digital tool.
 He emphasizes that adding too many tools or strategies can be confusing.
-Worse, it may have the opposite effect than what you intend.
-That effect is, as John Hattie puts it, to speed up student growth in one year.
+Worse, it may have the opposite effect than what you intend, which is, as John Hattie puts it, to speed up student growth in one year.

 Let’s explore some of the strategies and digital tools educators are using.
 Here’s a hint which strategy we’ll be focusing on: